Onelinerhub/onelinerhub/docker/how-to-find-dependent-child-images-in-docker.md

 - `docker images` - list docker images
 - `--filter` - filter images list
 - `since=$PARENT` - show only those images which were created after parent image
-- `grep $PARENT` - finally, filter output to see only child of specified parent
+- `grep $PARENT` - finally, filter output to see only children of the specified parent